dinhomathias/Amc/Performance-Optimizations.md

   bank.log(FINISHED_TRANSACTION, amount, source_id, target_id)  # None
 ```

 **Note:** One could argue that `bank.log` modifies shared state.
-However, logging libraries are usually thread-safe and it's unlikely that the log has a critical functional role.
-It's not being read from in this function, and I assume it's not being read from anywhere else in the code, so this is an exception to the rule.
-Also, for the sake of the example, it'd be boring if only `bot.sendMessage` would be OK to run in parallel.
+However, logging libraries are usually implemented thread-safe and it's unlikely that the log has a critical functional role.
+It's not being read from in this function, and I assume it's not being read from anywhere else in the code, so maybe consider this an exception to the rule.
+Also, for the sake of this example, it'd be boring if only `bot.sendMessage` would be safe to run in parallel.
 However, we will keep this in mind for the next step.

 As you can see, there's a pretty obvious pattern here: `bot.sendMessage` and `bank.log` are not matching any criteria we have set for strictly sequential code.
 That means we can run this code asynchronously without risk.
 Therefore, the second step is to extract that code to separate functions and mark them with `@run_async`.
 Since our async code parts are all very similar, they can be replaced by a single function.
 We could have done that before, but then this moment would've been less cool.